PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Experimental Results

 Overall, the experiments demonstrate the effectiveness and robustness of PipeOptim.
-Significantly, SpecTrain exhibits effective performance under specific conditions, excelling only when SGDM is employed as the optimizer.
-Contrastingly, the performance of PipeOptim is independent of the type of the used optimizer, which is consistently better than that of PipeDream and PipeDream-2BW and is the most comparable (even slightly better) with that of GPipe.
+Notably, the weight prediction scheme proposed by SpecTrain works conditionally, as it is only effective when using the SGDM as the optimizer.
+XPipe performs well with Adam and AdamW, but its accuracy with SGDM fluctuates significantly depending on the specific deep learning model.
+In contrast, the performance of PipeOptim is independent of the optimizer type, which is consistently better than that of PipeDream and PipeDream-2BW, and is generally on par or slightly better than GPipe.